splorp/newtontalk-faq/newtontalk-faq.md

 #### How do I receive the digest instead of individual messages?

 #### How do I receive individual messages instead of the digest?

+#### How often is the digest sent?

+The digest is sent whenever its size reaches 50K, or every 12 hours, if the first condition isn’t reached.

 #### How do I find out what my current status is?